-We promoted approximately 123,000 people in fiscal 2023, demonstrating our continued commitment to creating vibrant careers and opportunities for our people.
+We promoted approximately 97,000 people in fiscal 2024, demonstrating our continued commitment to creating vibrant careers and opportunities for our people.

 We balance our supply of skills with changes in client demand.
 We do this through adjusting levels of new hiring and managing our attrition (both voluntary and involuntary).
 We believe people are drawn to our strong purpose, values and reputation.
-For fiscal 2023, attrition, excluding involuntary terminations, was 13%, down from 19% in fiscal 2022.
-For the fourth quarter of fiscal 2023, annualized attrition, excluding involuntary terminations, was 14%, up from 13% in the third quarter of fiscal 2023.
-During the second quarter of fiscal 2023, we initiated actions to streamline operations and transform our nonbillable corporate functions to reduce costs.
+For fiscal 2024, attrition, excluding involuntary terminations, was 13%, consistent with fiscal 2023.
+For the fourth quarter of fiscal 2024, annualized attrition, excluding involuntary terminations, was 14%, consistent with the third quarter of fiscal 2024.